James Franco’s Brother Marries Alison Brie: Check Out Her Engagement Ring!

 — Sara (@sarat91_) February 19, 2017

 Dave Franco and Alison Brie met at the 2011 Mardi Gras parade in New Orleans, but started dating in 2012.
-Prior to meeting James Franco’s bro, Brie thought she would never get married because she simply never wanted to.
+Before meeting James Franco’s bro, Brie thought she would never get married because she simply never wanted to.

 In her 2012 interview with Elle Canada, Alison Brie revealed that being the bride at a wedding and getting married was never her “dream.”